 School: School of Media and Cultural Studies

-Applicants will be shortlisted for the Research Aptitude Test (RAT) on basis of them meeting the following considerations with regard to educational qualifications, work experience and research proposal:
+Applicants will be shortlisted for the Research Aptitude Test (RAT) on the basis of them meeting the following considerations with regard to educational qualifications and research proposal:

 The Ph.D. in Media and Cultural Studies provides both a regular and practice based strand of research in the discipline.
 The practice-based programme seeks to enable students to deepen their understanding of the nature of disciplines of practice in media and cultural studies, with a view of gaining new skills and insights relating to practice, innovating in and reflecting on practice, thus contributing to knowledge creation in the discipline, in the form of original contributions to practice and to theory, through original practice-based-research.
 The product that is the outcome of the practice forms an integral part of the thesis and will be evaluated along with the written document.

 Total Intake :- 2Location :- Mumbai

 Gender and media, Feminist academia and activism, Politics of public spaces, Friendship, Sexualities, Digital publics, Middle classes, Feminist pedagogies, Neoliberalism.